Michael Hutchinson (ice hockey): Florida Panthers and Toronto Maple Leafs

+Colorado Avalanche

 On February 24, 2020, Hutchinson was traded by the Maple Leafs to the Colorado Avalanche in exchange for Calle Rosén.
 Remaining with the Avalanche to cover for injured goaltender Philipp Grubauer, he served as the backup to Pavel Francouz.
 On March 2 (his 30th birthday), Hutchinson recorded his first win with the team, making 17 saves in a 2-1 win over the Detroit Red Wings.
 With the season soon halted due to the COVID-19 pandemic, Hutchinson later returned to the team as the club's third choice goaltender in the 2020 Stanley Cup playoffs.

 Following injuries to both Grubauer and Francouz, Hutchinson made his playoff debut during the second round in relief of Francouz, making three saves during a 5-4 defeat to the Dallas Stars on August 30, 2020.
 Entering Game 5, with the Avalanche down 3-1 in the series, Hutchinson made his first start to record 31 saves in posting his first-career postseason victory on August 31, 2020.
 He became just the seventh goaltender in NHL history to win his first two starts while facing elimination in Game 6, helping the Avalanche level the series 3-3 after a 4-1 victory on September 2, 2020.
 He was unable to help advance the Avalanche to the conference finals, suffering a 5-4 overtime defeat in his fourth career post-season appearance on September 4, 2020.

+Return to Toronto

 As a free agent at the conclusion of his contract with the Avalanche, Hutchinson opted to return to the Maple Leafs, securing a two-year, two-way contract on October 30, 2020.

+Vegas Golden Knights and Columbus Blue Jackets

 On July 13, 2022, Hutchinson continued his journeyman career in the NHL, agreeing to a one-year, two-way contract with the Vegas Golden Knights.
 In the following 2022–23 season, Hutchinson was re-assigned to add depth to the Golden Knights AHL affiliate, the Henderson Silver Knights.
-He collected just 1 win through 7 games with the Silver Knights and was recalled to the Golden Knight on multiple occasions without making his debut with the club.
-On March 2, 2023, the Golden Knights traded Hutchinson to the Columbus Blue Jackets and a seventh-round pick in 2025, in exchange for Jonathan Quick.
+He collected just one win through seven games with the Silver Knights, being recalled to the Golden Knights on multiple occasions but never playing for the club.
+On March 2, 2023, the Golden Knights traded Hutchinson along with a seventh-round pick in 2025 to the Columbus Blue Jackets in exchange for Jonathan Quick.
+Hutchinson made 16 appearances with the Blue Jackets, posting two wins to play out the regular season.